JeffRisberg/ANG05/README.md

 GutHub
 ======
-A recipe database in AngularJS and MongoLab.
+A recipe database in AngularJS with a Node/Express backend.

+Based on the example in Chapter 4 of the AngularJS book by Shyam Seshadri and Brad Green.